MikeGarde/php-setup-guide/readme.md

+# WARNING

+homebrew has removed PHP 5.6 and this guide needs to be updated

 # PHP Development on MacOs High Sierra

 This guide will get your machine ready for web development using PHP, Apache, and XDebug.
 As a consequence we will also